crownedgrouse/swab/README.md

 swab give the possibility to debug all or part of the directive chain, to do hexdump *à la* `od` and also ASN1 pretty printing *à la* `openssl asn1parse`.

 swab offer a very easy way to chain directives as you would do by chaining commands with pipes in a shell.
-Jb Each step can modify the input buffer that becomes a new current buffer, and so on.
+Each step can modify the input buffer that becomes a new current buffer, and so on.

 ## Documentation ##